sktime/sktime/docs/source/developer_guide/add_estimators.rst

     If the algorithm is kept up-to-date with the latest ``sktime`` interface, this should use the ``_placeholder_record`` template,
     see for example ``Propherverse``.
-    If the algorithm is not fully API compliant, or only thin bindings are present, a delegator pattern can be used instead, see, e.g., ``MrSQM`` for an example.
+    If the algorithm in ``home-package`` is not fully API compliant, or only thin python bindings are present, a delegator pattern can be used instead, see, e.g., ``MrSQM`` for an example.
 *   For the ``sktime`` interface, the ``python_dependencies`` tag should be set to the string ``"home-package"``,